 Interestingly, these positive benefits were seen in both caffeinated and decaffeinated coffee drinkers, suggesting that it may not be the caffeine in the coffee causing these benefits.

 Sex hormone-binding globulin or SHBG is an important protein that is produced by the liver and is of particular interest for women with PCOS.
 Its role is to pick up and bind to testosterone, dihydrotestosterone and estradiol (estrogen) in the blood.
 (3) As soon as these hormones have been bound to SHBG, they become inactive and don’t have any effect on us.

 Women with PCOS tend to have low levels of SHBG.
 This means that there is more active testosterone and estrogen in our body than we need or should have, resulting in hormone imbalances.
 So, we need to try to raise those levels of SHBG so that there is less testosterone and estrogen to wreak havoc on our symptoms.

 Conveniently, one of the ways to raise levels of SHBG is by, you guessed it, drinking caffeinated coffee (4).

 Coffee and Adrenal Fatigue

 The adrenal glands play an important role in women with PCOS.
-You see, the adrenal gland produce hormones that eventually become testosterone.
+You see, the adrenal gland produces hormones that eventually become testosterone.
 They also produce a small amount of testosterone themselves.
-In fact 50% of women with PCOS have high adrenal androgens.
+In fact, 50% of women with PCOS have high adrenal androgens.
 So, we need to be mindful of looking after those adrenal glands (5).